Multiple dispersive bounds. II) Sub-threshold branch-cuts: The contribution and its dispersive bound

 \subsection{The electromagnetic form factor of the charged pion}

-We now check the quality of the approximation\,(\ref{eq:fR}) by considering the case of the electromagnetic form factor for charged pions, $F_\pi^{(em)}(t)$, which is known to receive a dominant contribution from the $\rho(770)$-meson resonance for $|t| \lesssim 1$ GeV$^2$ (see also the recent work of Ref.\,\cite{Kirk:2024oyl}).
-In this note we make use of the results of Ref.\,\cite{Colangelo:2018mtw}, based on a detailed analysis of a large set of both space-like ($t < 0$) and time-like experimental data up to $t = 1$ GeV$^2$, carried out within a dispersive approach satisfying unitarity and analyticity.
+We now check the quality of the approximation\,(\ref{eq:fR}) by considering the case of the electromagnetic form factor for charged pions, $F_\pi^{(em)}(t)$, which is known to receive a dominant contribution from the $\rho(770)$-meson resonance for $|t| \lesssim 1$ GeV$^2$.
+In this work we make use of the results of Ref.\,\cite{Colangelo:2018mtw}, based on a detailed analysis of a large set of both space-like ($t < 0$) and time-like experimental data up to $t = 1$ GeV$^2$, carried out within a dispersive approach satisfying unitarity and analyticity.